plagov/blog/content/posts/2021-11-30-rule-engine-pattern.md

 }
 ```

 So, here's the single logic that checks if the given selector matches the given condition - if it is a CSS class.
 The `isCssClass()` is a function defined in the supper class (not shown here for brevity reasons).
 If the selector
-indeed is a CSS class, then it builds an XPath expression and returns it as an Optional of a `AncestorResult`,
+indeed is a CSS class, then it builds an XPath expression and returns it as an Optional of an `AncestorResult`,
 otherwise an empty Optional.

 This rule class is clean, short, easy to understand.
 It is written once and there's no need to modify it often,
 unless the business logic of the rule is updated.

 We define other rules the same way.
 Validate if the input matches the given condition, build and return a respective
 XPath expression.
 Otherwise, an empty result.

 ### Rule result

-The above code has a usage of the `AncestorResult`.
+The above code has usage of the `AncestorResult`.
 The purpose of this class is to wrap the result of the
 successful evaluation.
 This class looks as follows:

 ```java